History of Marcus Morris Sr. in Timeline

 January 2, 2012: Assigned to the Rio Grande Valley Vipers

-January 6, 2012: First D-League Game
+January 6, 2012: First Game in the D-League

-February 26, 2012: Battery Charges Filed
+February 26, 2012: Battery charges filed

-February 21, 2013: Traded to Phoenix Suns
+February 21, 2013: Traded to the Phoenix Suns

 On February 21, 2013, Marcus Morris was traded to the Phoenix Suns, reuniting him with his brother Markieff.

-On March 1, 2013, Marcus Morris scored 16 points in a 92-87 victory over the Atlanta Hawks
+On March 1, 2013, Marcus Morris scored 16 points to help the Suns defeat the Atlanta Hawks 92–87.

-September 29, 2014: Signed Contract Extension with the Suns
+September 29, 2014: Signed contract extension with the Suns

 On September 29, 2014, Marcus Morris signed a multi-year contract extension with the Phoenix Suns.